Amitchavan6322/core-java-if-book-store-inventory-system/README.md

 if-book-store-inventory-system

 # Project Overview
-The Core Java has set book store inventory system project is a basic Java application that demonstrates a book inventory system.
+The Core Java if book store inventory system project is a basic Java application that demonstrates a book inventory system.
 It utilizes object-oriented programming principles and simulates the interactions between customers, books and suppliers.

 # Features
 * Manage customer information.